 - Be available to answer questions (and stay away from these phrases)

 13. Proofread.
 Then Proofread Again.

 Nothing turns off a client more than incorrect grammar and spelling errors.
-Consider how a prospect would feel seeing their business name misspelled.
+Consider how a buyer would feel seeing their business name misspelled.
 It’s hard to rectify a major error like this.